SmartyDroidBot/RE-DACT/README.md

 ## 2. Run the Install Script

-To avoid conflicts with other projects, this script creates a virtual environment for this project.
+To avoid conflicts with other projects, this script creates a virtual environment for this project and installs all dependencies.

 ### On Windows:
 ```sh